 Lastly, if you have an individual retirement account (IRA), the IRS allows a one-time rollover of funds from your IRA to your HSA up to the maximum annual contribution limit.

-If you can afford it, the best strategy is to contribute the maximum allowable amount.
+If you can afford it, the best strategy is to contribute the maximum allowable amount, per IRS guidelines.
+So for tax year 2019, individuals should aim to contribute $3,500 to their HSA, while families should contribute $7,000.
+That way, you get the maximum tax benefit.
 Even if you don’t spend all your contributions for the year, you can use them in the future or invest them for long-term growth.

-If you can’t meet the max, try to contribute the amount of your deductible each year.
-That way, you can use the tax-free contributions to cover your out-of-pocket health care costs until your HDHP coverage kicks in.
+If you can’t meet the max, try to contribute the amount of your deductible each year so you can use the tax-free contributions to cover out-of-pocket health care costs until your HDHP coverage kicks in.

 Although it takes careful planning (and you can’t always anticipate emergencies), you can wait until you need health care or medical supplies and fund your account — so long as you allow enough time for the funds to clear before you visit the doctor or make a purchase.